 Many states are asking whether incremental approaches to address previous disruptions to the regulated utility business model (such as energy efficiency) are effective, while others are considering more fundamental changes to regulating utilities and their role in the ownership, management, and operation of electricity systems.

-The EMP Group provides analysis support to help regulators and stakeholders quantify the impacts of incremental changes to the utility’s business model in response to high penetrations of energy efficiency and other distributed energy resources.
-The EMP Group also provides information about design and implementation issues associated with both incremental and fundamental changes states may be considering.
+EMP provides analysis support to help regulators and stakeholders quantify the impacts of incremental changes to the utility’s business model in response to high penetrations of energy efficiency and other distributed energy resources.
+EMP also provides information about design and implementation issues associated with both incremental and fundamental changes states may be considering.